mnfst/docs-baas/ai-editor-rules.md

 # AI Editor Rules

-This guide explains how to obtain and install the Manifest rule files for your AI code editor.
+This guide explains how to obtain and install the Manifest rules file for your AI code editor.

-## Rule Integration
+## Rules Integration

 Manifest already provides one rule file per supported editor.
 It’s installed automatically during the Manifest CLI setup when you specify your editor: